csiro-robotics/deepseagrass/README.md

 <a name="deep-seagrass"></a>
 ## DeepSeagrass
 Images were acquired across nine different seagrass beds in Moreton Bay, over four days during February 2020.
 Search locations were chosen according to distributions reported in the publicly available dataset.
 A biologist made a search of each area, snorkelling in approximately 1m of water during low to mid tide.
 In-situ search of seagrass beds resulted in 78 distinct geographic sub-areas, each containing one particular seagrass morphotype (or bare substrate).
 Images were taken using a Sony Action Cam FDR-3000X from approximately 0.5m off the seafloor at an oblique angle of around 45 degrees.
 Over 12000 high-resolution (4624 x 2600 pixels) images were obtained.
+The images containing 'dense' seagrass were then processed into patches.
+These patches were used to train our models.

+The dataset is available for download from the CSIRO data portal at: https://doi.org/10.25919/spmy-5151.
+Additional information about the dataset can be found in the accompanying file 'DeepSeagrass Dataset File' found at the same link.
+The dataset contains necessary information and images for the 5-class classifier discussed in our paper, however it is not available at the 289 x 260 patch size.

 ![Dataset distinct seagrass](images/seagrass_map.png)